isaaclo97/Budget-Influence-Maximization-Problem/README.md

 ## Executable

-You can just run the TODO.jar as follows.
+You can just run the BIMP.jar as follows.

 ```
-java -jar TODO.jar
+java -jar BIMP.jar
 ```

 If you want new instances just replace folder instances.